microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Update-MgPolicyAuthenticationStrengthPolicyCombinationConfiguration.md

 ## SYNOPSIS
 Update the properties of an authenticationCombinationConfiguration object.
-In use, only fido2combinationConfigurations may be updated as they are the only type of authenticationCombinationConfiguration that may be created.
+In use, only fido2combinationConfigurations may be updated as they're the only type of authenticationCombinationConfiguration that may be created.
+This API is available in the following national cloud deployments.

 ## SYNTAX